eddperpich/rvpacker/README.md

 ...
 This will take all of the yaml files in (PROJECT)/YAML and all the scripts in (PROJECT)/Scripts, and repack all of your (PROJECT)/Data/* files.
 You can trust this to completely reassemble your Data/ directory, so long as the Scripts/ and YAML/ directories remain intact.

+To convert a specific file or files under `project/Data`:

+    `rvpacker --action unpack --project ..\infinitefusion-e18\ -f --project-type xp --verbose -l Map001.rxdata Map002.rxdata`

+...
+This will convert only Map001.rxdata and Map002.rxdata
 Workflow : General
 ========